Genez-io/deployapps-landing-page/content/posts/what_are_serverless_microservices.md

 ## How do solopreneurs, SaaS companies and IT talent benefit from serverless microservices?

 Solopreneurs and IT workers who need to start their own projects fast can use microservices with very similar benefits.
-They’ll be able to launch fast, and their stack will exist independently of other platforms (i.e., by using Genezio, they won’t have to deploy on an already-existing legacy machine that the company forces them to use).
+They’ll be able to launch fast, and their stack will exist independently of other platforms (i.e., by using DeployApps, they won’t have to deploy on an already-existing legacy machine that the company forces them to use).
 The microservices' architecture will mean they’ll be able to drop an MVP with the minimal features and then build upon that slowly.

 Just like the e-commerce platform we were referring to, a solopreneur won’t have to care about scaling up when their app becomes a hit because the serverless design will do it for them.
 And, just like a SaaS business would benefit from, they won’t have to pay for server time when their app is idle.